 She earned her bachelor's degree in political science from the University of Denver in 1974, her master's from the University of Notre Dame in 1975, and her Ph.D. from the University of Denver's Graduate School of International Studies in 1981.
 That same year, she joined Stanford University as a political science professor.

 In 1993, Rice became the first woman and first African American to serve as provost of Stanford University—a post she held for six years.
 During that time, she also served as the university's chief budget and academic officer.

-A few years later, in 2001, Rice was appointed national security adviser by President George W. Bush, becoming the first black woman (and woman) to hold the post.
-She went on to become the first black woman to serve as U.S. Secretary of State—she became the nation's 66th Secretary of State in 2004, following Colin Powell's resignation, and served from January 2005 to 2009.
+A few years later, in 2001, Rice was appointed national security adviser by President George W. Bush, becoming the first African American woman (and woman) to hold the post.
+She went on to become the first African American woman to serve as U.S. Secretary of State—she became the nation's 66th Secretary of State in 2004, following Colin Powell's resignation, and served from 2005 to 2009.